Del Bosque under pressure to ring the changes

 "Chile is going to be a very tough opponent but if we match them for intensity and even show more and play as we know how I think that will be key."

-Chile forward Esteban Paredes said the South Americans, who began their campaign in Brazil with a labored 3-1 win against Australia in Cuiaba, had been practicing their pressing game before the Spain game in Rio De Janeiro.
+Chile forward Esteban Paredes said the South Americans, who began their campaign in Brazil with a laboured 3-1 win against Australia in Cuiaba, had been practising their pressing game before the Spain game in Rio De Janeiro.

 Chile lost 2-1 to the Spanish in the group stage in South Africa and caused the world and European champions problems in a couple of subsequent friendlies, losing 3-2 in September 2011 and drawing 2-2 last September.